aralroca/aralroca.com/posts/from-node-to-deno.md

 ## Npx

-[Npx](https://github.com/npm/npx) in recent years has become very popular for executing npm packages without having to install them.
-Now with Deno there will be many projects that will not exist within npm because it's a separate ecosystem.
-So how can we execute Deno modules without having to install them with `deno install https://url-of-module.ts`?
+[Npx](https://github.com/npm/npx) in recent years has become very popular to execute npm packages without having to install them.
+Now many projects won't exist within npm because Deno is a separate ecosystem.
+So, how can we execute Deno modules without having to install them with `deno install https://url-of-module.ts`?

-In the same way that we run our project, instead of a file, we can put the URL of the module:
+In the same way that we run our project, instead of a file we put the URL of the module:

 ```
 ➜  deno run https://deno.land/std/examples/welcome.ts
 ```

-The difference is that not only do we have to remember the name of the module, but we have to remember the whole URL, which makes it a little more difficult to use.

-But at the same time it gives a lot more flexibility as we can run any file, not just what is specified as a binary in the `package.json` like `npx`.
+As you can see, not only we have to remember the name of the module, but the whole URL, which makes it a little more difficult to use.
+On the other hand it gives a lot more flexibility as we can run any file, not just what's specified as a binary in the `package.json` like `npx`.

 ## Run on a Docker